ksu-cs-textbooks/cis400/content/D-milestones/03-class-library-milestone-1.md

 ## Entree Classes

-All entrees should reside in the `FlyingSaucer.Data.Entrees` namespace
+All entrees should reside in the `TheFlyingSaucer.Data.Entrees` namespace

 The Flying Saucer offers six entrées: